Background pattern

 Consult your doctor, pharmacist, or nurse before starting to take Anagastra:

--If you have severe liver problems.
-Inform your doctor if you have ever had liver problems in the past.
+• If you have severe liver problems.
+Tell your doctor if you have ever had liver problems in the past.
 Your doctor will monitor your liver enzymes more frequently, especially when you are on long-term treatment with Anagastra.
-If liver enzyme levels increase, treatment should be discontinued.
+If your liver enzymes increase, treatment should be discontinued.

--If you need to take nonsteroidal anti-inflammatory drugs (NSAIDs) continuously and take Anagastra, as there is a higher risk of developing complications in the stomach and intestines.
+• If you need to take non-steroidal anti-inflammatory drugs (NSAIDs) continuously and take Anagastra, as there is a higher risk of developing complications in the stomach and intestine.

-Any increased risk will be evaluated based on individual risk factors such as age (65 years or older), history of stomach or duodenal ulcers or hemorrhage.
+Any increased risk will be assessed according to your personal risk factors such as age (65 years or older), history of stomach or duodenal ulcers, or stomach or intestinal bleeding.

--If you have decreased vitamin B12 reserves or risk factors for it and receive long-term treatment with pantoprazole.
-As all medications that reduce acid levels, pantoprazole may reduce vitamin B12 absorption.
-Consult your doctor if you observe any of the following symptoms, as they may indicate vitamin B12 deficiency:
+• If you have low body stores of vitamin B12 or risk factors for this and receive long-term treatment with pantoprazole.
+Like all acid-reducing medicines, pantoprazole may reduce the absorption of vitamin B12.
+Consult your doctor if you notice any of the following symptoms, as they may indicate a vitamin B12 deficiency:

-• Pain or redness in the tongue or mouth ulcers
+• Pain in the tongue or red tongue, mouth ulcers

 • Muscle weakness